I'll pause to let those insane numbers sink in.

 This is where an emergency fund comes in.
 It's your quick, hassle-free answer to moments like these.
-It's a safeguard against having to forego paying for important expenses or making bad financial decisions and reducing the stress that comes with large, unexpected expenses.
+It's a safeguard against making bad financial decisions and reducing the stress that comes with large, unexpected expenses.

 How much do you need to save for an emergency fund?

 If you lose your job, this amount of money will allow you to cover your regular monthly bills while you look for a job.

 Shop less and start saving for an emergency fund!

 A 2006 report from the U.S. Bureau of Labor Statistics showed that the average American household spent about 33% of its income on housing, 13% on food, 6% on health care, 5% on entertainment, and 4% on apparel and clothing — and a whopping 39% on other expenses.